meyer2097/Frame-Shift-Aware-Alignment/README.md

 <img src="https://user-images.githubusercontent.com/94982104/150538090-9711a9e7-48b2-4219-ad37-9d78b5ed75fa.png" alt="rescursion 2 img">

-_All figures except for the affine gap penalty recursion were taken out of the Sequence Bioinformatics script by Daniel Huson_
+_All figures except for the affine gap penalty recursion were taken out of the Sequence Bioinformatics lecture 2021/2022 script by Daniel Huson_

 ## Runtime
 ![Runtime](https://user-images.githubusercontent.com/25013642/150572224-4b660955-0101-45ac-8c61-cede61ae3280.png)
-The frameshift-aware global alginer has a theretical runtime `O(AA*DNA)` with AA=length of the amino-acid sequence and DNA=length of dna sequence.
+The frameshift-aware global aligner has a theretical runtime `O(AA*DNA)` with AA=length of the amino-acid sequence and DNA=length of the dna sequence.

 To determine the actual runtime, random DNA and AA sequences with different length were generated and aligned.
-In order to obtain more accurate results, each length combination was repeated 20 times, the median was taken.
+In order to obtain more accurate results, each length-combination was repeated 20 times, the median was taken.
 The results can be viewed in the previous heatmap.

-To predict the running time, the following formula, determined by a simple linear model, can be used:
+To predict the running time, the following formula determined by a simple linear model, can be used:

 `time_in_ms = 0.70030  + 0.00778 * AA * DNA`

 ## Installation
-This project was build a python module and can be installed with pip:
+This project was build as a python module and can be installed with pip:

 ```
 # Clone repo